Verizon closes Yahoo deal, Mayer steps down

 Thomas McInerney, a Yahoo board member, will become Altaba's chief executive officer.

+Verizon shares closed down 1.6 percent on Tuesday and are down nearly 13 percent this year.

-(Reporting by Anya George Tharakan in Bengaluru and David Shepardson in Washington; Editing by Saumyadeb Chakrabarty and Bill Rigby)
+(Reporting by Anya George Tharakan in Bengaluru and David Shepardson in Washington; Editing by Bill Rigby and Peter Cooney)